ringos/RingoS.github.io/_pages/about.md

 I am a research assistant in [Prof. Yue Zhang](https://frcchang.github.io/)'s lab.
 Before that, I obtained my bachelor degree from Xi'an Jiaotong University, China.

-I used to be a undergraduate research intern at Prof. Yue Zhang's lab, working on sentiment analysis and text summarization.
+I used to be an undergraduate research intern at Prof. Yue Zhang's lab, working on sentiment analysis and text summarization.
 In the summer of 2018, I was a research intern at the School of Computer Science and Software Engineering at [the University of Western Australia](https://www.uwa.edu.au/) (UWA), where I worked with [Dr. Wei Liu](https://research-repository.uwa.edu.au/en/persons/wei-liu).
 I also spent a great summer in [RWTH Aachen Univerisity](https://www.rwth-aachen.de/) in 2017, working on Robotics and Control Theory.

 <!--